Understanding Due Dates in Simple Pay

 If a payment becomes overdue:

-- Late payment notifications are sent to the payor
+- Late payment notifications are sent to the Payor.

-- Monitor upcoming due dates regularly
+- Monitor Regularly: Monitor upcoming due dates regularly and follow up promptly on any overdue payments.